mikeb1/sparc/specification/Completion.md

 # Completion

 ## Objective
-Finalize the project, ensuring it is ready for deployment and meets all specified requirements.
+Finalize the project, ensuring it is ready for deployment and meets all specified requirements, with particular focus on LiteLLM integration.

 ## Tasks
 - **Extensive Testing**:
-  - Conduct unit tests to verify individual components.
+  - Conduct unit tests to verify individual components and LiteLLM integration.
   - Perform integration tests to ensure components work together seamlessly.
   - Execute system tests to validate the entire application in a production-like environment.
   - Include user acceptance testing (UAT) to confirm the application meets user needs and expectations.
+  - Test LiteLLM-specific functionality with different models and configurations.

 - **Compliance and Quality Assurance**:
   - Ensure the application complies with scalability, usability, and robustness criteria.
   - Conduct security audits to identify and mitigate vulnerabilities.
   - Perform performance testing to ensure the application meets speed and efficiency requirements.
+  - Verify LiteLLM API key management and security practices.
+  - Monitor and optimize LiteLLM token usage and costs.

 - **Deployment and Rollback Plans**:
   - Prepare detailed deployment plans, including steps for deploying the application to production.